Skip to content

 The airline has also recently received its sixth A350 delivery with another 14 still to come.

-In 2025, two additional Etihad A380s, currently in storage, will also return to service.
-By the summer, Etihad will have seven A380s operating, freeing up 787 aircraft to fly some of the new routes announced.
+In 2025, two additional Etihad A380s, returned to service taking the fleet to seven aircraft.
+A further two A380s will return to the Etihad fleet by January 2026 freeing up 787 aircraft to fly some of the new routes announced.

 Addis Ababa (ADD)